moorepants/eng122/content/pages/syllabus.rst

 Mechanical structures and systems are susceptible to vibrations, i.e. periodic changes in the physical state.
 Vibrations can both be a hindrance and a benefit to machines.
-In this course, we will learn how one can predict vibrations and interpret simulated and measured vibrations using analytical and computational means.
+In this course, we will learn how one can predict vibrations and interpret both simulated and measured vibrations using analytical and computational means.
 We will cover topics ranging from free and forced vibrations in lumped-parameter systems with and without damping, vibrations in coupled systems, electromechanical analogs, and use of energy conservation principles.

 Catalog Description
 -------------------